 Farhang Heydari is a Deputy Director of the Policing Project, a nonprofit organization whose mission is to strengthen communities across the country by bringing greater democratic accountability to policing.

-Farhang Heydari is an associate at Neufeld, Scheck & Brustin, LLP, a civil rights law firm with a national practice.
-At NSB, Farhang focuses on representing individuals who have been wrongfully convicted of crimes and other victims of police and prosecutorial misconduct.
-Since 2015, he has worked with the Consequences of Mass Incarceration Clinic at Columbia Law School, the same clinic that Farhang was a part of as a law student.
+Prior to joining the Policing Project, Farhang was a Cochran fellow and then an associate at Neufeld, Scheck & Brustin, LLP, a civil rights law firm with a national practice.
+At NSB, Farhang focused on representing individuals who have been wrongfully convicted of crimes and other victims of police and prosecutorial misconduct.
+Prior to joining NSB, Farhang clerked for the Honorable Kimba M. Wood of the U.S. District Court for the Southern District of New York and the Honorable Diana Gribbon Motz of the US.
+Court of Appeals for the Fourth Circuit.

+Farhang has been a Lecturer in Law at Columbia Law School since 2015, working primarily with the Consequences of Mass Incarceration Clinic, the same clinic that Farhang was a part of as a law student.
 Farhang is a 2011 graduate of Columbia Law School, where he served as the editor-in-chief of the Columbia Law Review and the director of the Society for Immigrant and Refugee Rights.